 By: Ben Suslavich

-Benjamin Suslavich is a third-year law student at Wake Forest University School of Law.
+Benjamin Suslavich is a second-year law student at Wake Forest University School of Law.
 He is a certified Chemical Engineer EIT and holds a Masters of Science in Metallurgical and Process Engineering as well as a Bachelors of Science in Materials Engineering from Montana Technological University.